- TOP CITIES

 Diagnosis Of Tuberculosis

-Along with a detailed history and physical examination, the doctor also orders laboratory tests and imaging studies to confirm a suspected case of tuberculosis.
-Following tests are used to confirm a diagnosis:
+Along with a detailed history and physical examination, the following tests are used to confirm a diagnosis of tuberculosis:

 -

-Cartridge based nucleic acid amplification test (CB-NAAT) is a rapid molecular test that helps to detect TB.
-It not only identifies the bacteria responsible for TB but also helps to find rifampicin resistance bacteria within two hours.
-It is recommended by WHO as an initial diagnostic test to check for TB in suspected cases of pulmonary and other forms of TB, especially in children.
+Cartridge-based nucleic acid amplification test (CB-NAAT): It is a rapid molecular test that helps to detect TB.
+It not only identifies the bacteria responsible for TB but also helps to find rifampicin-resistant bacteria.

 -

-TB Platinum Interferon Gamma Release Assay is used to check for the body’s immune response to the tuberculosis bacteria.
+TB platinum interferon-gamma release assay: It is used to check for the body’s immune response to the tuberculosis bacteria.

 -

-Other tests such as Complete Blood Count, Erythrocyte Sedimentation Rate are performed to evaluate the body’s response to infection.
+Other tests: Such as Complete blood count, and Erythrocyte sedimentation rate are performed to evaluate the body’s response to infection.

 -